 Would you like to know how you can make meditation part of a healthy, everyday routine?
 Are you tired of emotional patterns that hold you back?
-Do you have a yearning to understand the perennial spiritual questions, “Who am I?” and “Why am I here?”
+Do you have a yearning to understand the perennial spiritual questions such as “Who am I?” and “Why am I here?”

-With these questions in mind, I’ve divided this list of the best meditation books into themes.
-Choose one that you feel fits you best right now, what you’re looking for or interested in.
-Then give one of these excellent books a try.
+With these questions in mind, I’ve divided this list of the best books on meditation into themes.
+Choose one that you feel fits you best right now with regards to what you’re currently looking for or interested in.
+You can come back to reading the other books as you progress on your meditation journey.

 Lay back and discover the best books on meditation